 Addiction in any form will upend a person’s life in negative ways.
 Problems on the job, relationship issues and financial difficulties start to become more so the norm than the exception once ketamine toxicity and addiction gain a foothold.
 Under these conditions, the sooner you get needed treatment help the easier it is to take back control of your life.

-If you suspect you or someone you know is at risk of ketamine toxicity dangers and need help locating treatment please feel free to call our toll-free helpline at 800-601-3889 to speak with one of our addictions specialists.
+If you suspect you or someone you know is at risk of ketamine toxicity dangers and need help locating treatment please feel free to call our toll-free helpline at 800-601-3889 (Who Answers?) to speak with one of our addictions specialists.